 Prohibited Storage Goods

-Even though you alone control access to your storage space, there are some items that cannot be stored in your unit at any time.
+Even though you alone control access to your Tampa storage facility, there are some items that cannot be stored in your unit at any time.
 These include:

 - Live animals

 - Any items that need to be in a controlled environment